A Globally Convergent Method for Computing B-stationary Points of Mathematical Programs with Equilibrium Constraints: : A globally convergent method for computing B-stationary points of

+If $\mathrm{Reg}(\tau^k)$ is infeasible (line~\ref{alg:reg_infeasible}), or its solution is feasible for the {\MPEC} (line~\ref{alg:reg_feasible}), the algorithm terminates.
+Otherwise, the solution $x^*(\tau^k)$ is used to construct $\LPEC(x^*(\tau^k),\rho_I)$.
+The fixed trust-region radius $\rho_I>0$ must be sufficiently large to ensure feasibility of this {\LPCC}.
+Since a solution of $\mathrm{Reg}(\tau^k)$ already satisfies the general inequality constraints, i.e., $c(x^*(\tau^k)) \geq 0$, the smallest value of $\rho_I$ required for feasibility is $\rho_I > h_{\perp}(x^*(\tau^k))$.
 The {\LPCC} is solved only if this inequality holds (line~\ref{alg:phase_i_start_lpec}).
 If it is not yet satisfied or the {\LPCC} is infeasible, the homotopy parameter is reduced to obtain a better linearization point $x^*(\tau^k)$ (line~\ref{alg:tau_update}).
 If a solution to the {\LPCC} is found, Algorithm~\ref{alg:phase_i} attempts to solve the corresponding $\mathrm{BNLP}(\I_1(x^*(\tau^k)+d^{k}),\I_2(x^*(\tau^k)+d^{k}))$ (line~\ref{alg:bnlp_solve}).
 If this is successful, a feasible point is obtained.
 Otherwise, the homotopy parameter is reduced to compute a better linearization point $x^*(\tau^{k+1})$.

 Theorem~\ref{th:phase_i_feasibility} shows that if $x^*(\tau^k)$ is sufficiently close to a feasible point $x\in \Omega$, then $\mathrm{BNLP}(\I_1(x^*(\tau^k)+d^{k}),\I_2(x^*(\tau^k)+d^{k}))$ is feasible, where $d^{k}$ is a feasible point of $\mathrm{LPEC}(x^*(\tau^k),\rho^{I})$.
 Moreover, under MPEC-MFCQ, the sequence $x^*(\tau^k)$ converges to a stationary and thus feasible point of the {\MPEC}~\cite{Hoheisel2013,Kanzow2015}.